Celitech/CelitechSDK/javascript/README.md

 ## Setup

-The package needs to be configured with your account's clientId and clientSecret, which is available in the <a style="text-decoration: none" href="https://www.celitech.net">Celitech Dashboard.</a>
+The package needs to be configured with your account's clientId and clientSecret, which are available in the <a style="text-decoration: none" href="https://www.celitech.net">Celitech Dashboard.</a>

 ```js
 import Celitech from "@celitech/celitech-sdk";